Radio Rhema. Mostly

 Jeff Knight alleges that he lost years of his life by postponing modern

-Ramtha could heal him — he died before he could appeal the court's
+that Ramtha could heal him — he died before he could appeal the

 In another court case, J Z Knight sued a woman named Judith Ravell in